 As is true with your natural teeth and especially with teeth that have been restored with any dental material, you should avoid chewing on excessively hard or sticky foods after the crowns have been cemented.
 The porcelain material can fracture from the metal substructure under extreme forces.
 Anything you chew that could break a natural tooth could break a crown!

 After observing these types of procedures for many years, we note that the gingiva (gums) can recede from the crown margins and the surrounding tooth structure may become visible.
-This recession usually takes place over a period of several years and may require restoration replacements with crowns a& bridges or a periodontal plastic surgery procedure to correct it.

 If you have any questions about crowns & bridges, please feel free to ask us.